 Transport and Travel

 • Bristol Light Festival is located across a walkable area of the city centre designed to enable visitors to walk between each installation.
-Due to the location the festival is easily accessible on foot, bike and public transport.
+Due to the location, the festival is easily accessible on foot, bike and public transport.

 • The festival is located at the centre of Bristol’s bus network with all installations within 10 minutes’ walk of a city centre bus stop.